 We couldn’t have timed it more perfectly, the sun was on its descent within 15 minutes.
 As soon as the sun started going down, the Haleakala summit weather started to hit us, and the temperature quickly dropped to freezing and even my extra layer wasn’t keeping me from shivering.
 We spent a lot of time in the Haleakala observatory that gave a 180-degree view of the vivid cloud covering, and ran out just before the sun started going down to sit on the ridge with the rest of the 50 or so people taking in the view.

 It was my first time watching the sunset above the clouds, the only way I could describe it is magical.
 I looked over at my Kiwi travel partner and beau who had already journeyed over 4,500 miles to share this experience with me.
 We smiled at each other without a word, understanding how far we had come to reach this point and knowing that this was just the beginning of our adventure.

 As the last ray of sun fell beneath the clouds, I could easily say that it was the happiest moment of my time in Hawaii.

 We all made a bee-line to the parking lot in shivers and chattering teeth to enjoy the warmth of the van.
-We excitedly started talking about what a great day it had been on the dormant volcano, but a silence quickly overtook us as we winded back down to our hostel.
-All of us exhausted but content beyond words, an easy smile on our lips to have had a day we would be telling in our old age one day.
+We excitedly started talking about what a great day it had been on one of the top volcano tours in Hawaii, but a silence quickly overtook us as we winded back down to our hostel.
+All of us exhausted from enjoying one of the best Maui hikes but content beyond words, an easy smile on our lips to have had a day we would be telling in our old age one day.
 There was no need for words to describe it just yet.